Your WingtraOne flight-prep guide according to the WingtraPilot preflight checklist.

 As the operator, you have to go through the pre-flight checklist within WingtraPilot before you can start the flight.
 If any of the preflight checks fail (e.g., sensor failure), the respective pre-flight check turns red and starting the flight is not possible.
 Below you will find an explanation for every checkpoint in the preflight checklist and troubleshooting advice if a check fails.

 1. Is your ground clearance outside of take-off/landing at least 40 meters?

 This point in the checklist is an automated test.
 It facilitates flight planning with safe altitudes for you.
-As soon as you have added a home location and added a flight area the flight altitudes will be automatically checked to guarantee the flight path has at least the defined ground clearance to the terrain elevation data.
-To modify the minimum ground clearance parameter check the safety parameters box on the right side.
+As soon as you have added a home location and added a flight area, the flight altitudes will be automatically checked to guarantee the flight path has at least the defined ground clearance related to the terrain elevation data.
+To modify the minimum ground clearance parameter, check the Safety parameters box on the right side.
 For a more detailed description, check out the Advanced flight planning chapter.

 Note: This preflight check is only available if elevation data is enabled.
 Check WingtraPilot settings to activate the usage of elevation data.

 2. Hardware: Is your distance sensor clean?
 Are your propellers in-tact and well attached?
 Is the camera lid removed?